Coney Island hot dog: Indiana

 Fort Wayne's Famous Coney Island Wiener Stand was opened in 1914 by Harry Dorikis, James Samaras and Stilos Papas, three immigrants from Greece.
 Vasil Eshcoff, another immigrant, purchased an interest from one of the original owners in 1916.
 Eschoff's descendants operated the restaurant until 2014, when the now-owner, James "Jimmy" Todoran II, bought 50 percent of the business.
 The Coney Island in Fort Wayne is described as a small, fatty pink hot dog with a "peppery sweet" coney sauce on a soft bun.
 However, the ground beef-based coney sauce at Fort Wayne's Famous Coney Island Wiener Stand has the flavor and consistency of a mild peppered savory pork sausage.
-The small hot dog is grilled on a flattop and placed in a steamed bun; yellow mustard and a few teaspoonfuls of the savory chili sauce are added, which are topped with chopped white onion.
+The small hot dog is grilled on a flattop and placed in a steamed bun; yellow mustard and a few teaspoonfuls of the savory chili sauce are added and topped with chopped white onion.

 Michigan

 Jane and Michael Stern, writing in 500 Things to Eat Before it's Too Late, note that "there's only one place to start [to pinpoint the top Coney Islands], and that is Detroit.
 Nowhere is the passion for them more intense."
 James Schmidt, in a debate at the 2018 National Fair Food Summit, noted that "Detroit is synonymous with the Coney Dog: you simply cannot have one without the other."

 The Coney Island developed in Michigan is a natural-casing beef or beef and pork European-style Wiener Würstchen (Vienna sausage) of German origin, topped with a beef heart-based sauce, one or two stripes of yellow mustard and diced or chopped onions.
 The variety is a fixture in Flint, Detroit, Jackson, Kalamazoo, and southeastern Michigan.
 The style originated in the early 20th century, with competing claims from American and Lafayette Coney Islands (1917) in Detroit, and Todoroff's Original Coney Island (1914) in Jackson.
 The longest continuously operated Coney Island (in the same location) is in Kalamazoo (1915).